-If you are looking for the Freelance Newbie video course by RealToughCandy updated for 2021, click here.
+If you are looking for the Freelance Newbie video course by RealToughCandy, click here.

 It’s never been easier to become a freelance web developer.
 With a nearly limitless pool of people with programming problems, freelance web development can be a very lucrative career field.
 Not only that, as a freelancer you get to pick your own hours, choose your workspace, and decide who you work with.
 That freedom is something you just can’t get working a traditional 9-to-5 job.